 A lightweight venting solution created so each section connects securely together.
 This versatile system has a 13" inner diameter and 16" outer diameter and is available in two options.
+Eco Steel Plus Insulated has a Stainless-Steel Inner and Galvalume Outer Pipe.

-Air Cooled Chimney Features
+Air-Cooled Chimney Features

-- Double wall, non-insulated - Twist lock design
+- •Double wall, non insulated - Twist lock design